 One of the main reasons why one should visit Scotland is because of its diversity.
 It has charming villages, glorious icy mountain peaks, bustling cities, and laidback countryside.
 Whatever your preferences are, you’ll surely be able to find something quite enjoyable to explore.

 To reach Scotland from Northern Ireland, you can take a ferry and then a bus.
 If you have a car, you can also take the car on the ferry.
 The other choice would be to take a very short flight.
-You can purchase a hop-on, hop-off bus ticket which is useful for visiting top sites in the city centre – ticket for Edinburgh and for Glasgow.
+You can purchase a hop-on, hop-off bus ticket, which is useful for visiting top sites in the city centre – a ticket for Edinburgh and for Glasgow.

 Things to see in Scotland: